 Psalm 9:7b-8 “he has established his throne for judgment.
 He will judge the world in righteousness; he will govern the peoples with justice.”

 [Praise you that in you alone there is true justice and righteousness.
-They are certainly found nowhere else in this world.
+They are found nowhere else in this world.
 We long for them, but fear them at the same time, for we know innately that we are guilty and are found wanting in ourselves.

 Praise you for your great mercy towards us, that in Christ we stand cleansed, forgiven, transformed, adopted and dearly loved.

-We bow before you now, O Lord, exalting your name, your Word, your grace, your goodness.
+So, we bow before you now, O Lord, exalting your name, your Word, your grace, your goodness.
 You are totally worthy of love, of obedience, of thanksgiving, of praise.

-Therefore, we rise up from our worship to enter this day as your children, desirous of living a life worthy of you and of pleasing you in every way.
+And we rise up from our worship to enter this day as your children, desirous of living a life worthy of you and of pleasing you in every way.
 May your Spirit fill us and overflow from us into the lives of those around us, bringing you more and more honor.]